SamirJouni/Glitchify/readme.md

 **You may also use the following options:**

 * steps: The steps that the animation is divided by.
-More steps could result in more distortion, but also impact performance more.
+More steps could result in a more prevalent distortion, but will also impact the performance more.
 (Value is a Number)
 * fontSize: The size of the font.
 Please specify unit: px, em, rem, vw, vh...(Value is a string)
 * color: The color of the text.
-Please specify color with its unit.
-Hex colors with an octothorpe ('#'), rgb colors with rgb( , , ), and so on...
+Please specify the color with its unit.
+Hex colors preceded by an octothorpe ('#'), rgb colors using rgb( , , ), and so on...
 (Value is a string)

 **All those options should be passed as props.
 If none are specified, you will get a default of:**